 You can use T-Mobile In-Flight Connection On Us whenever it is enabled on your flight, which is often when your plane reaches 10,000 feet or higher.
 Some flights may offer Wi-Fi from gate to gate.

-When Wi-Fi is available the Wi-Fi indicator above your seat will be lit or your captain will give you the go-ahead to start surfing and texting in flight.
+When Wi-Fi is available the Wi-Fi indicator onboard will be lit or your captain will give you the go-ahead to start browsing and texting in flight.

 - Place the device into Airplane mode and turn Wi-Fi on.